mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 This looks promising, but why does it feel like the beginning of the internet again?
-On every click the whole page does a full reload including header and all the resources.
+On every click the whole page does a full reload including the header and all the resources.
 Also, the only loading indicator is this small icon in the browser tab.
-Of course for this app the loading times are trivial as we are effectively reading some bytes from memory and sending them over a zero latency connection to the browser.
+Of course for this app the loading times are trivial as we are effectively reading some data from memory and sending it over a zero latency connection to the browser.
 But let's assume this connection is slow and the business logic is complex.
 So lets make this page "modern" and snappy again.

 **_HTMX to the rescue._**

-The basic principle of HTMX is, to replace a certain part of the website with content received from the server.
-Traditionally when you click on a link the server sends the whole new website over the wire, the browser parses and renders it again from scratch.
+The basic principle of HTMX is to replace a certain part of the website with content received from the server.
+Traditionally, when you click on a link the server sends the whole updated website over the wire, and the browser parses and renders it again from scratch.
 With HTMX we can tell HTMX via the `hx-target` attribute on the link to just replace the contents of the referenced html element with the response from the webserver.
-This way the browser only needs to rerender this div and we can also do nice things like displaying a custom loading spinner.
+This way the browser only needs to rerender this div.
+Also, we can also do nice things like displaying a custom loading spinner.

 So how do I do this?

 My app now has like two ~~hundred~~ links, do I really need to add these magical `hx-` attributes to all those links to enable them for HTMX?
-Thankfully no!
-There is an even more magical attribute called [`hx-boost`](https://htmx.org/attributes/hx-boost/).
-If this attribute is present on any parent element of an anchor (`<a>`) tag HTMX automagically does its magic.
+No - thankfully there is an even more magical attribute called [`hx-boost`](https://htmx.org/attributes/hx-boost/).
+If this attribute is present on any parent element of an anchor (`<a>`) tag HTMX automagically does its thing.
 To use HTMX we first need to add the webjar dependency `org.webjars.npm:htmx.org:1.9.11` to our `build.gradle` and include it in the header of our page macro (`<script src="/webjars/htmx.org/dist/htmx.min.js"></script>`).
-Lastly add the magic `hx-boost` to the body of the page template.
+Lastly add `hx-boost` to the body of the page template.

 ```html
 <body